 - In 2019, Alliance Française introduced a new manual named Saison for levels A1 to B2.
 This manual is based on an even more dynamic teaching approach, allowing the students to practise both skills : speaking and writing.

 - C1 students work with another manual named Tendances, which is more focused on the preparation of DALF exam.

-Please click here to have access to the Course Offer for the 3rd Session 2020, starting 7 September.
+Please click here to have access to the Course Offer for Session 2 – 2021, starting 23 March.

 The result of over twenty years of research, the Common European Framework of Reference for Languages: Learning, teaching, assessment (CEFR) is exactly what its title says it is: a framework of reference.
 It was designed to provide a transparent, coherent and comprehensive basis for the elaboration of language syllabuses and curriculum guidelines, the design of teaching and learning materials, and the assessment of foreign language proficiency.
 It is used in Europe but also in other continents and is now available in 39 languages.
 The CEFR describes foreign language proficiency at six levels: A1 and A2, B1 and B2, C1 and C2.